 Though technology and the tools we use to communicate have continuously changed from the use of clay tablets to the Internet (though the pace has accelerated greatly), a human tendency continues to focus on the tools as THE most important ingredient to communication success.
 At one time it was radio that would reach the world, then television, then the Internet came along and gave birth to the myriad of technologies today.

 A bulletin with color added was a big deal at one time; now churches worry that they aren't posting enough on all the latest social media channels.
-I read a blog this morning about some new chat system Apple is reportedly working on that will no doubt be a big deal to many if they do.
-And to others one more reason to feel like they aren't doing enough.

 Each time a new tool appears we loudly proclaim THIS IS IT!
 Conquer this or that tool and the world will be reached for Jesus.
 Or at least we'll have a new tool to try.